-“It was observed that all funeral assurance did not have any re-assurance arrangements in place during the six months to June 30, 2020,” Muradzikwa said.
+“It was observed that all funeral assurance did not have any re-assurance arrangements in place, 2020,” Muradzikwa said.

 She added: “The risk management tool is important in improving capacity levels in the sector especially where issues of undercapitalization emanating from the deteriorating capital positions and the need to manage risks such as mortality, investment and operational risks are concerned.

 “Re-assurance also increases the amount of capital available as it would allow funeral assurers to write more funeral business and be able to withstand pressure from the life assurance business.

 Re-assurance arrangements will also assist funeral assurers to comply with minimum capital requirements through issuance of guarantees by re-assurers in line with the provisions of Statutory Instrument 95 of 2017.”

 Contacted to comment on why the entire funeral assurance sub-sector was shunning re-insurance, Svosve said the exposure in the sector was not as high as that of other insurance sub-sectors.